SAP-samples/cf-routing-samples/ip-allow-listing-route-service/README.md

 See the help pages of the individual commands for extended options.

-Now every request sent to the route you have bound the route-service to will pass through the allow-listing route-service and is only forwarded if the client IP adress is allow-listed.
+Now every request sent to the route you have bound the route-service to will pass through the allow-listing route-service and is only forwarded to the target application if the client IP address is allow-listed.